savethequinn/GettingCleaningDataCourseProject/CodeBook.md

 ***

-### data set: q5datasetmean
+### data set: q5datasetmean/dataset2.txt

 Access the data set by loading the 'dataSubmission.Rdata' file and pointing to the q5datasetmean data frame/data table object.
+You can also access the data directly from the dataset2.txt file in this git repository.

 This table is derived from the above data set q1q4dataset and provides the average value for the measurements taken during the experiment by subject and activity for each variable.